leishman/kraken_ruby/README.md

 This gem is a wrapper for the [Kraken Digital Asset Trading Platform](https://www.kraken.com) API.
 Official documentation from Kraken can be found [here](https://www.kraken.com/help/api).

-The current version (0.2.0) can only be used to query public and private market data.
+The current version (0.2.0) can be used to query public and private market data.
 Private data queries require use of your account API keys.

-Below are the instructions for installing and using the gem.
+### Pending Future Updates

+- Solid trade execution functionality
+- More comprehensive test suite for methods requiring authentication (using VCR perhaps)
+- More comprehensive documentation

 ## Installation